MORTAR SOLDIER (straight-armed)

 "Short-Fuze is logical and sensitive.
 Has a tendency to blow his stack---hence the nick-name...Short-Fuze."

-There are several versions of Short-Fuze's filecard.
+There are at least three versions of Short-Fuze's filecard.
 Some filecards listed Short-Fuze's name as Eric W. Freistadt, while others listed him as Mark W. Brenstan.
 A third variation lists him as Mark W. Freistadt.
 Additionally, the filecard with the Short-Fuze available from Hasbro Direct has a glossy red backing, while the filecard that came with Short-Fuze did not.
 Short-Fuzes included with the Sears or JCPenney's exclusive gift packs also had the red backing.